prvasquez/crc_rstudio_class/training_course.md

 R can recognize numbers, data tables, matrix, and strings/characters. `4` is a number so it worked. `"Hello"` is a string (because it has the quotes surrounding it) so it worked.
 But `hello` by itself is a variable.

 ### Variables
 Variables are extremely useful because they allow us to store information for later use.
-Variables can be anything from a number, a string, a matrix, a datatable, etc.
+Variables can be anything from a number, a string, a matrix, a datatable, etc. Variables are powerful because they will stay in the global environment as long as you keep Rstudio open.
+Variables also can be overwritten.

 Let's store our first variable!
 Go ahead and plug this command in the console.
 `x <- 5`